Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-12-31 04:30] Workflow Logs — unit info and per-status breakdown for TM/Admin
+  - API: Extended GET /api/reports/workflow-logs in api/src/reportsRoutes.js to join units for each offer, reservation, and contract, exposing unit_id/unit_code/unit_type plus a per-status breakdown (counts and total_nominal) for each section so Top Management can see which units are moving and how volume is distributed across approved/pending/rejected states.
+  - Client: Updated Workflow Logs UI (client/src/admin/WorkflowLogs.jsx) to show per-status summary chips above each section and to include unit columns in the Offers/Reservations/Contracts tables and XLSX/CSV exports, without changing the existing filters or role access.
 - [2025-12-31 04:00] Workflow Logs report wired and enabled for TM/Admin
   - API: Mounted reportsRoutes under /api/reports in api/src/app.js so GET /api/reports/workflow-logs returns JSON instead of a 404 HTML page.
 This fixes the “Unexpected token '<', '&lt;!DOCTYPE' is not valid JSON” error when opening Workflow Logs from the TM header and ensures the report is available to ceo/chairman/vice_chairman/admin/superadmin (plus any front-end roles that reuse this route).
   - Client: Left the Workflow Logs UI (client/src/admin/WorkflowLogs.jsx) unchanged; it now successfully loads the offers/reservations/contracts throughput report and supports date filters, consultant/manager filters, and XLSX/CSV exports for top-management oversight.